Configuring voice agents

 Tools

-Agents support three tool types.
+Agents support four tool types.
 You pass them in thetools array when creating or updating an agent.

 Two built-in templates:hangup and voicemail_detection.
 These handle call control without any backend setup.